Business/Career Tech

 This compensates for not being physically together at once, though they must work together.
 It also allows for quick and refined completion of projects.
 Google Suite and Microsoft Office 365 are the most famous cloud-based collaborative office apps today.

-Cloud Storage
+Cloud Storage Tools

 Online or cloud storage apps are critically needed by remote teams to access and share important office files easily and fast.
-And from any device, whether mobile phone or computer.
+And from any device – whether mobile phone or computer.
 They also help to enforce data security, since team members can set access rules to limit or specify who can use those files.
 These files are simply kept in a common, shared drive or folder on the Cloud.
 Only authorized team members can open and use them.

-Security tools
+Security Tools

 The most critical types of security apps every remote worker should have include:

 Drive/Disk and file encryption tools.
 You can encrypt the contents of an entire drive so that no invader can read them, even if opened.
 Or you can encrypt individual files and folders so that the contents are unreadable as well.
-BitLocker, NordLocker, AxCrypt, Folder Lock, 7Zip, Filevault are famous examples of encryption tools.
+BitLocker, NordLocker, AxCrypt, Folder Lock, 7Zip, and Filevault are famous examples of encryption tools.

 File backup software to regularly save the latest copies of your files (e.g. BackupPC, FBackUp, IDrive, DropBox, Google Drive, Acronis, pCloud, Veeam).

-Automation tools
+Automation Tools

 Automation tools help to complete common or repetitive tasks faster, instead of manually doing everything.
 Spelling checker, dictionary, autocomplete of words/phrases, date/time insertion, notifications, event tracking and reminders can be handled with useful automation tools.
-Such tools include Selenium, Google Calendar, Zapier, Automation Anywhere, Jotform, Integrify, Jira, MailChimp and Trello.
+Such tools include Selenium, Google Calendar, Zapier, Automation Anywhere, Jotform, Integrify, Jira, MailChimp, and Trello.

 Remote Desktop software